ewitulsk/PismoProtocol/price-feed-aggregator/README.md

-# Price Feed Aggregator
+# Pyth Price Feed Service

-A service that aggregates cryptocurrency price feeds from Pyth Network and provides a websocket interface for clients to subscribe to live price updates.
+A service that provides cryptocurrency price feeds from Pyth Network, providing a websocket interface for clients to subscribe to live price updates.

 ## Features

-- Connect to Pyth Network's Hermes Server-Sent Events (SSE) stream to receive price feed updates
+- Connect to Pyth Network's Hermes Server-Sent Events (SSE) stream to receive real-time price feed updates
 - Provide a WebSocket interface for clients to subscribe to specific price feeds
 - Handle multiple concurrent client connections and subscriptions
-- Robust error handling and automatic reconnection to Pyth
+- Robust error handling and automatic reconnection to data sources
 - REST API for metadata and status information

 ## Architecture